wri/gfw_forest_loss_geotrellis_arcpy_client/readme.md

 uses BOTO3 to communicate with AWS.
 You will need to install this package into your Python installation.

+Make sure, Boto3 can find your [AWS credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) and that you have permissions to run jobs on AWS EMR.

 __ArcMap__

 Open the Command Line Tool with Administrator rights and run: